major-lab/mirbooking/README.md

 Note that the output contains the aggregated columns, the occupancy and the silencing.
 Both metrics are summed among the group.

+## C API

+The API is conform to the GLib style and enable a wide range of use.
+It is fairly easy to use and a typical experimentation session is:

+ 1. create a broker via `mirbooking_broker_new`
+ 2. create some sequence objects with `mirbooking_target_new` and `mirbooking_mirna_new`
+ 3. setup quantities via `mirbooking_broker_set_sequence_quantity`
+ 4. call `mirbooking_broker_run` to perform a full hybridization
+ 5. retrieve and inspect the microtargetome with `mirbooking_broker_get_target_sites`

+For a more detailed usage and code example, the [program source](https://github.com/major-lab/mirbooking/blob/master/bin/mirbooking.c) is very explicit as it perform a full session and fully output the target sites.

 ## Parallelization (using GNU parallel)

 ```bash